 Total RNA from the liver was isolated using the RNeasy kit (Qiagen).
-The purity and of RNA integrity were assessed bv NanoDrop, and 1% agarose gels electrophoresis, respectively.
-The Quantiscript reverse transcriptase (name of company) used is in RNA reverse transcription to cDNA.
+The purity and integrity of RNA were assessed NanoDrop, 1% and agarose gels electrophoresis, respectively.
+The Quantiscript reverse transcriptase (name of company) is used in RNA reverse transcription to cDNA.
 Real-time PCR reaction contains cDNA as a template in the presence of QuantiTect SYBR Green qPCR Master Mix and gene-specific primers, designed by the Primer 3 web-based tool (Table 1), along with Step One Plus real-time PCR system (Applied Biosystem, USA) (14).
 The critical threshold (Ct) quantities for the target genes were normalized with quantities of the Ct of the internal control (β -actin).